 - Support employees transitioning to hybrid or other in-person work by offering notice and flexibility if possible.

 - Remind employees of any employer policies, programs, or other initiatives that support employees' mental health and well-being and encourage employees to take advantage of them, such as:

 - Mental health days or other paid time off.

 - Other workplace perks or resources, such as access to free or discounted online courses, webinars, articles, blogs, or apps for fitness, meditation, mindfulness, counseling, healthy eating, sleep, or general mental well-being.

-- Using employer communications, particularly those from business leaders, to raise mental health awareness, fight the stigma associated with mental health disorders, and demonstrate that employees' mental well-being is a priority for the employer.
+- Use employer communications, particularly those from business leaders, to raise mental health awareness, fight the stigma associated with mental health disorders, and demonstrate that employees' mental well-being is a priority for the employer.

-- Ensuring employees know whom to contact with questions or where to access more information on mental health resources and employee benefits — such as a page on the employer's intranet devoted to mental health.
+- Ensure employees know whom to contact with questions or where to access more information on mental health resources and employee benefits — such as a page on the employer's intranet devoted to mental health.